 What detergent is best to wash silk ?

-A very mild detergent, non alkaline preferably liquid detergent is to be used for washing silk.
+A very mild detergent, non-alkaline preferably liquid detergent or soap is to be used for washing silk.
 A mild shampoo is best.
-Ensure that it doesnot have any brighteners in the detergent.
+Ensure that it doesn’t have any brighteners in the detergent.
+Check out this post on the different types of detergents and soaps for cleaning clothes.

 Get a mild baby shampoo or soap which is the best detergent for washing silk.
 Dilute before use.